yussif758/SPROCKET-CENTRAL/README.md

 Now, sort the customers from highest to lowest based on their RFM score.
 After that we can now select the top 1000 customers.

 ## Key Findings/ Customer Behaviour
 The top 1000 customers out of a total of 3494 customers were selected for this analysis.
+Also known as the target customers.

 ## Age Distribution

-- The figure below shows the age distribution of the top 1000 customers selected.
+- The age distribution of the top 1000 customers is displayed in the chart below.
-- We can see that the majority of the customers are in the 50-year-old category.
-Which means they're either 50 or closer to 50 years old.
+- It is evident that the majority of the customers fall within the 50-year-old category.
+Which indicates that they are 50 years old, or almost 50.
-- The data suggest that the age categories of 80 to 100 years had the fewest number of customers.
-Only a few customers are between the ages of 80 and 100 years old.
+- Age groups between 80 and 100 years old appeared to have the fewest customers, according to the data.
+The age range of 80 to 100 years old comprises a small subset of the customers.

 <img src="https://github.com/yussif758/SPROCKET-CENTRAL/assets/135538081/5edcbb9b-7f89-4c0a-b4cf-efc30332ce2c" width="850" height="450" >

 ## Gender Distribution

-- There were three distinct gender categories among the 1000 clients.
-Three genders: male, female, and unisex
+- There were three distinct gender categories among the target customers.
+Three genders: male, female, and unknown.
 - Female dominance is evident from the gender distribution chart.
-- Males account for only 46.40% of the top 1000 consumers, with 50.20% of them being female.
+- Males account for only 46.40% of the target consumers, with 50.20% of them being female.
--
+- For the remaining 3.40% of customers, the gender is unknown.
 <img src="https://github.com/yussif758/SPROCKET-CENTRAL/assets/135538081/10bb338f-e4ad-4fc7-b2df-8f09ec34be60" width="900" height="450" >

 ## Customer Segmentation